Learn all about the different aspects of filmmaking in fun and friendly classes.

 Young filmmakers taking part delve into every stage of the creative filmmaking process.

 “To say this is the highlight of his week is an understatement.
-He counts down from one Saturday to the next.
-He is so inspired.”
+He counts down from one week to the next, he is so inspired.”

-Crew members work in ‘Studio’ groups of peer ages…
+Crew members work in ‘Studios’ of peer ages…

 Studio 1: Ages 5-7